 A lot of us may recognize on some level that it’s not a good idea to drive when we’re sleep deprived.
 However, many drivers rationalize staying on the road when they shouldn’t because they’re trying to get home at night, have cargo to deliver, or want to cover as much ground on their road trip as possible—and the convenience of being able to continue driving seems to outweigh the risks of getting into an accident.

 Perhaps one reason drowsy driving is still a relatively common practice is because it hasn’t been as heavily stigmatized as other risky practices, such driving drunk or texting behind the wheel.
 However, that doesn’t make it any less risky.
 According to the NHTSA, fatigued drivers are responsible for a reported 100,000 crashes, 40,000 injuries, and 1,550 deaths every year.
-Because the NHTSA didn’t factor in accidents caused by driver inattention (and because drowsy driving is hard to measure), it’s likely that these numbers are actually low.
-The CDC estimates that closer to 5,000 or 6,000 people are killed every year as a result of drowsy driving.
+Because the CDC estimates that closer to 5,000 or 6,000 people are killed every year as a result of drowsy driving.